ld-x/last-draft/README.md

 Copy any of the above `ld-` plugins as a starting point.
 Once it is working then create your new plugin repo `npm run build` it, then publish it to npm.

 #### `mentionUsers`
 A list of users for mentions functionality.
-An array of objects with properties `name`, `link` and `avatar`
+An array of objects with properties `name`, `link` and `avatar`.
+You must also add the [ld-mention](https://github.com/steveniseki/ld-mention) to show mentions on autocomplete.

 ```jsx
 <Editor